+Significant: Sedation; excitation in children.
 Cardiac disorders: Tachycardia.
-Ear and labyrinth disorders: Tinnitus.
 Eye disorders: Blurred vision.
-Gastrointestinal disorders: Dry mouth, nose, throat; epigastric distress, nausea.
-General disorders and admin site conditions: Lassitude.
-Nervous system disorders: Drowsiness, excitement, headache.
-Psychiatric disorders: Nervousness, restlessness, insomnia (children), confusion.
-Renal and urinary disorders: Painful urination.
-Respiratory, thoracic and mediastinal disorders: Thickening of bronchial secretions.
+Gastrointestinal disorders: Dry mouth, epigastric distress.
+General disorders and administration site conditions: Lassitude.
+Metabolism and nutrition disorders: Anorexia.
+Musculoskeletal and connective tissue disorders: Muscular weakness.
+Nervous system disorders: Dizziness, headache.
+Psychiatric disorders: Nervousness, restlessness, insomnia (especially in children).
+Renal and urinary disorders: Difficult or painful urination.
+Respiratory, thoracic and mediastinal disorders: Thickening of bronchial secretions, dry nose and throat.
 Skin and subcutaneous tissue disorders: Rash.
+Vascular disorders: Hypotension.

-This drug may cause drowsiness and dizziness, if affected, do not drive or operate machinery.
+This drug may cause CNS depression (e.g. drowsiness, impaired mental alertness), if affected, do not drive or operate machinery.

-Description: Dimenhydrinate, a monoethanolamine derivative, is a sedating antihistamine with antimuscarinic and significant sedative effects.
-It competes with histamine in binding for H1-receptor sites on effector cells in the gastrointestinal tract, blood vessels, and respiratory tract.
-It has central anticholinergic activity which blocks chemoreceptor trigger zone, diminishes vestibular stimulation and reduces labyrinth function.
-Onset: Antiemetic: Oral: 15-30 minutes; IM: 20-30 minutes.
-Duration: 4-6 hours.
-Pharmacokinetics: Absorption: Well absorbed from the gastrointestinal tract .
-Time to peak plasma concentration: Approx 1 hour.
-Distribution: Crosses the placenta and present in breastmilk (small amounts).
+Description: Dimenhydrinate is a monoethanolamine derivative with CNS depressant, anticholinergic, antiemetic, antihistaminic and local anaesthetic effects.
+Its exact mechanism of antiemetic action is unknown; however, it is believed to inhibit acetylcholine.
+It has a central anticholinergic activity that blocks the chemoreceptor trigger zone, diminishes vestibular stimulation, and reduces labyrinthine function.
+Additionally, it competes with histamine in binding for H1-receptor sites on effector cells in the gastrointestinal tract, blood vessels, and respiratory tract.
+Onset: Antiemetic: 15-30 minutes (oral); immediate (IV); 20-30 minutes (IM).
+Duration: 3-6 hours.
+Pharmacokinetics: Absorption: Well absorbed.
+Time to peak plasma concentration: 1-2 hours.
+Distribution: Widely distributed into body tissues.
+Crosses the placenta and enters breast milk.
 Volume of distribution: 3-4 L/kg.
 Plasma protein binding: 70-85%.
-Metabolism: Extensively metabolised in the liver to diphenyl-methoxy-ethylamine, diphenyl-methoxy-acetic, and diphenyl-methoxy-N-methylamine.
-Excretion: Via urine.
+Metabolism: Extensively metabolised in the liver to metabolites (diphenyl-methoxy-ethylamine, diphenyl-methoxy-acetic, diphenyl-methoxy-N-methylamine).
+Excretion: Via urine, as metabolites.
 Elimination half-life: 5-8 hours.